cbourke/ComputerScienceI/honors/readme.md

 ## License

-All material in this repository as well as the linked labs and videos is released under a Creative Commons Attribution-ShareAlike 4.0 International license.
+All material in this repository as well as the linked labs and videos are released under a Creative Commons Attribution-ShareAlike 4.0 International license.